 CSF is collected from all patients who are referred for a lumbar puncture (LP) at the Mass General outpatient LP clinic and are willing to donate to the tissue bank.
 CSF is collected and aliquoted before being stored at -80⁰C within 5 hours of the draw.
 Some patient LPs do not produce enough CSF for extra to be given for research; for these patients, the bank collects any excess or discarded CSF after all routine clinical tests have been done.

 The MIND Tissue Bank tests each samples for total tau, phosphorylated tau and Aβ42 levels in-house (Alzbio3 assay).
 Additional data is gathered from the LMR, and thus the availability of specific data will vary from sample to sample.
 However, total protein and glucose levels as well as cell counts are generally available for all CSF samples.

-We are currently accepting proposals from qualified researchers from both inside and outside the Partners network.
+We are currently accepting proposals from qualified researchers from both inside and outside the Mass General Brigham network.
 If you would like to request a sample from our bank, contact principal investigator Steven E. Arnold, MD with a short introduction as well as a letter of intent which must include hypothesis, proposed assays, and significance of your project for biomarkers and/or neurodegenerative diseases.